ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/example_walkthrough.md

 - Maximum size the heap has ever reached (*not* the maximum size it can reach).

 ##### Thread statistics

+**Note** These stats are only visible on full RTOS builds, disable the BareMetal profile to view these stats.

 Provides information on all running threads in the OS: